apprentice-code/resources/README.md

 - [ ] Create a Slack account
 - [ ] Create a Zoom account
 - [ ] Create a Github account
-- [ ] Schedule your weekly mentor meetings
 - [ ] Install VS Code

 ### 1. Creating a Slack Account